Find out about services for people experiencing violence or abuse.

 Health and Social Care Partnership (HSCP)

-If you want to speak to a social worker for advice and to discuss what supports can be provided locally you can phone the Initial Contact team on 0141 800 7850.
+If you want to speak to a social worker for advice and to discuss what supports can be provided locally you can get in touch with our Initial Contact team

-Alternatively, you can call the Social Work Request for Assistance team (children and families) on 0141 577 8300.
+Alternatively, you can contact the Social Work Request for Assistance team.

 Your local health service can also offer advice and support and put you in touch with relevant services or you can contact Women's Aid South Lanarkshire directly.

 How to report domestic abuse